Data Processing Agreement

 The Customer provides general authorization for Logo.dev to engage sub-processors.
 The current list of sub-processors is available at /legal/subprocessors.

-Logo.dev will update the sub-processor page before engaging a new sub-processor.
+Logo.dev will update the sub-processor page in advance of engaging a new sub-processor.
 The Customer may object to a new sub-processor by notifying Logo.dev in writing.
-If Logo.dev cannot reasonably accommodate the objection, either party may terminate the affected Services.
+Reasonable accommodation of an objection does not require Logo.dev to retain a sub-processor it would not otherwise retain or to materially modify the Services.
+If Logo.dev cannot reasonably accommodate the objection, either party may terminate the Service(s) for which the objected-to sub-processor is used; the remainder of the Agreement otherwise remains in effect.
+Where Customer is a Processor, Customer's right to object to a new sub-processor includes objections raised on behalf of Customer's underlying Controller.

 7. Data Subject Rights